 - NSE was established in 1992 as the first demutualized electronic exchange in the country.

-- It was the first exchange in the country to provide a modern, fully automated screen-based electronic trading system which offered easy trading facility to the investors spread across the length and breadth of the country.
+- It was the first exchange in the country to provide a modern, fully automated screen-based electronic trading system that offered an easy trading facility to investors spread across the length and breadth of the country.

-- NSE has a total market capitalization of more than US$1.41 trillion, making it the world’s 12th-largest stock exchange as of March 2016.
+- NSE has a total market capitalization of more than US$ 3.06 trillion, making it the world’s 9th-largest stock exchange as of April 2018.